 The Glen D. Riley Observatory

-The N.A.A. has operated the Glen D. Riley Observatory (GDRO) since the club built it in 1973.
-The observatory has been an anchor for the club in all the years since, and the focus of many club activities, both public and private.
+The NAA has operated the Glen D. Riley Observatory (GDRO) since the club built it in 1973.
+It was dedicated to the memory of the physics teacher who had sponsored the group during its beginnings as a high school club.
+The observatory has been an anchor for the NAA in all the years since, and the focus of many club activities, both public and private.

 The DuPage Valley Observatory

 The NAA began building and equipping its second observatory in 2002.
 The roll-off roof DuPage Valley Observatory (DVO, named after the Astronomy Education Center's location, overlooking the DuPage River) houses two telescopes also crafted primarily by members Abrahamian and Carhart, but these telescopes do not feature eyepieces for visitors to view through.

 Instead, special, sensitive video cameras allows us to take live images of celestial objects.
 We think that looking through a telescope and seeing the universe first-hand is a tremendous experience, but unfortunately, the amount of light pollution in our skies has increased over the years to the level where the human eye can no longer pick the fainter objects out of the skyglow.